Marketing Plan: How To Take Over The World

 I mean, you don’t mind initiating every single new employee, introducing them to what the company stands for, what problem your business is here to solve, where you see the company in few year’s time, and inspiring them to work for an ultimate goal every other day or so, right?

-I think that checking out two examples of the best mission and vision statements will help.
+I think that checking out two examples of the best mission and vision statements will help you with setting your marketing plan.

 Here are the mission and vision examples by Google and LVMH (Louis Vuitton group of companies, sister!):